What is Retirement Age in Canada?

 When Do Most Canadians Retire on Average?

-The average retirement age in Canada has gradually increased over the past two decades and now stands at 65, according to Statistics Canada.
+According to the most recent data from Statistics Canada, the average retirement age in Canada is 65.3 for all genders.
 This represents the eligibility age for full Canada Pension Plan (CPP) and Old Age Security (OAS) benefits.

 However, not everyone shares the same retirement timeline.
 When we break it down further, some interesting trends emerge: